protocol/research-website/content/posts/202005-resnetlab-ndn/index.md

 **Q: IPFS relies on DNS and therefore IPFS can only always be an overlay.
 Can IPFS route over the link layer?**

-A: IPFS does not rely on DNS per se, as it has got its own content resolution protocol (see discussion on IPNS).
-[DNSLlink](https://dnslink.io/), which is a mechanism outside of the IPFS protocol, but that the IPFS implementation uses, uses DNS to register human-readable names and link them to CIDs - DNSLink does rely on DNS.
+A: IPFS does not rely on DNS per se, as it has its own content resolution protocol (see discussion on IPNS).
+[DNSLlink](https://dnslink.io/), which is a mechanism outside of the IPFS protocol that is used by the IPFS implementation, uses DNS to register human-readable names and link them to CIDs - DNSLink does rely on DNS.
 But it is correct to say that IPFS cannot route over the link layer.

 **Q: There is nothing that the network between those peers can do to augment the performance?
 Is this correct?**

 A: Yes, this is correct.
 IPFS was designed on purpose to not rely on upgrades of ISPs’ infrastructure in order to operate.
-This does not mean, however, that it cannot use enhancements to in-network entities,* e.g.* in-network caching.
+This does not mean, however, that it cannot use enhancements to in-network entities,*e.g.* in-network caching.

 **Q: In DHT you’re routing based on the overlay.
 There is no notion of vicinity.**

 A: Yes, this is correct and it is a known disadvantage of most DHT implementations.
 The teams are currently investigating and evaluating alternative DHT structures, such as Coral and Canon DHT, as well as non-DHT routing and resolution components in order to integrate the notion of locality of interest in content resolution.
-However, this is still ongoing work and not integrated in the production systems.
+However, this is still ongoing work and not integrated into the production systems.

 **Q: How does the pubsub work?
 Is it based on the CID?
 Is the topic represented by a CID?
 How do you express a topic?**